widefix/blog/_posts/2023-02-08-fake-time-dot-now-in-production.md

 As a Ruby on Rails expert, you may find yourself wondering how to debug a Rails application in production.
 In some cases, you may need to mimic the current time to check a time-dependent function result.

-While there are third-party gems that offer the ability to fake the Time.now functionality, Rails has this built-in functionality as part of the `ActiveSupport::Testing::TimeHelpers` module.
+While there are third-party gems that offer the ability to fake `Time.now` functionality, Rails has this built-in functionality as part of the `ActiveSupport::Testing::TimeHelpers` module.
 However, this module is only intended for use in testing and not in production environments.

 ```ruby
 Time.now          # => Wed, 08 Feb 2023 14:01:33 UTC +00:00